 - Share the last delicious sips of your Starbucks coffee.

-We statement.
 Using “we” more often in your relationship allows partners to feel included “together”.
 As a couple’s therapist, I encourage couples to increase the practice of “we” statements.
 Examples aimed to improve your relationship are listed below.